Sixth grade: Mexico

-In Mexico, “Primaria” education, in its current form became compulsory in 2009, and runs from grade one through grade six, for students aged 6 – 12 years.
-The Secretariat of Public Education (SEP) officially determines primary school as a part of ‘Basic Education’, making it free of charge, with one year of mandatory pre-school education.
+In Mexico, “Primaria” education, in its current form, became compulsory in 2009, and runs from grade one through grade six, for students aged 6–12 years.
+The Secretariat of Public Education (SEP) officially determines primary school as a part of ‘Basic Education’, making it free, with one year of mandatory pre-school education.
 SEP standardizes curriculum content for public and private schools, which includes Spanish, Mathematics, Natural Sciences, History, Geography, Art, and Physical Education.
 The National Institute for Assessment of Education monitors standards and provides quality control.